Ginger shots: How they can help your body produce GLP-1 naturally

 A glass of cold-pressed ginger juice with ginger roots and turmeric powder.

-Studies show that ginger – more precisely, 6-gingerol, its main active ingredient – can support GLP-1 mechanisms in the body.
+Studies show that ginger – more specifically, 6-gingerol, its main active ingredient – can support GLP-1 mechanisms in the body.
 In studies with diabetic mice, gingerol significantly increased GLP-1 levels (4).
-Ginger extract also showed positive effects on blood sugar in healthy adults, which is partly attributed to GLP-1 mechanisms (6).
+In healthy adults, ginger extract also showed positive effects on blood sugar, which is partly attributed to GLP-1 mechanisms (6).

 Ginger also slows down gastric emptying – so you feel full for longer (5, 6).